Eddie White (director): Career

-In 2011, he co-directed the animation for a music video (specifically for live concerts) for the track 'Easy Way Out' for Australian musical outfit Gotye with Benjamin Drake.
+In 2011, he co-directed the animation for a music video (specifically for live concerts) for the track "Easy Way Out" for Australian musical outfit Gotye with Benjamin Drake.
 He was writing and developing a never-developed animated feature-length film with Ari Gibson as well as several live action features.

-He has recently directed a live action short film Upside Down Feeling.
+His live action short film Upside Down Feeling was developed by the Adelaide Film Festival Fund in 2015.